Recently, SCADACore met with companies looking to abandon their plans to implement their own SCADA system.

 Adding new sites onto a SCADA system usually requires the setup of cellular / radio communications.
-A communication system that transmits to, and receives data from, the SCADA server typically involves communication equipment purchasing, provisioning, configuration, and testing.
+A communication system that transmits to, and receives data from, the SCADA server typically involves communication equipment purchasing, configuration, and testing.

 For each new installation, a path study is also necessary to ensure robust data communication.
 Personnel must also have knowledge of communication systems to manage, troubleshoot, and direct field technicians on modem and antenna installation.

 There is a very high cost of having the administration systems, and the technical expertise, in place to just to handle the communication aspect of a traditional SCADA system.